PrabhashDiss/messaging/README.md

 ## Overview

 The messaging application consists of protobuf definitions for users and messages.
 The `User` message defines the structure of a user, while the `Message` message defines the structure of a message exchanged between users.
+Additionally, encoding and decoding functionality for User and Message structs has been added.

 ## Usage